Is it GDPR-compliant to use OpenAI, Anthropic, or Google models?

 +

 Not by default.
 Opper stores metadata like model, token counts, latency, and cost for your analytics, while prompt and completion content is not retained.
-You can enable full tracing with the Control Plane, and Enterprise plans offer zero retention.
+On top of that, many EU routes carry provider-side zero data retention by default, so prompts are not kept at either hop, and the model directory filters on it.
+You can enable full tracing with the Control Plane when you want observability, and Enterprise contracts can include zero retention, and it is available on Control Plane on request.

 Does Opper train on my data?